 University Hardship Fund for Postgraduates

 Prior to starting their course, all postgraduate students are expected to have arranged sufficient funding for the duration of their studies.
 It is possible, however, that students will encounter unforeseen financial difficulties.
-The University Hardship Fund accepts applications four times per year.
+The University Hardship Fund accepts applications seven times per year.